 \subsection{Our results}

 The main results of this paper provide an Efficient Polynomial-Time Approximation Scheme (EPTAS) for approximating the genus of dense graphs.
 A graph is \emph{$\alpha$-dense} if $\e(G):=|E(G)|\ge \alpha n^2$.
 By saying a graph $G$ is \emph{dense} we mean it to be $\alpha$-dense for some fixed $\alpha>0$.
-While a constant factor approximation is trivial for this class of graphs, approximations with factor arbitrarily close to 1 provided in this paper need a sophisticated algorithm and complicated mathematical justification.
+While a constant-factor approximation is trivial for this class of graphs, approximations with factor arbitrarily close to 1 provided in this paper need a sophisticated algorithm and complicated mathematical justification.

 Given a (dense) graph $G$ of order $n$ and the allowed approximation error $\varepsilon>0$, we want to find an integer $g$ and an embedding of $G$ into a surface of genus $g$ which is close to a minimum genus embedding, i.e. $\g(G)\le g\le (1+\varepsilon)\g(G)$.
-It is easy to see that (after appropriate rescaling of $\varepsilon$) this problem is equivalent to the following one, where the assumption on density is left out.
+The problem is equivalent to the following one, where the assumption on density is left out.

 \begin{quote} {\sc Approximating Genus Dense}.\\ \emph{Input:} A graph $G$ of order $n$ and a real number $\varepsilon>0$.\\ \emph{Output:} An integer $g$ and either a conclusion that $\g(G)\le g<\varepsilon n^2$, or that $\g(G)\le g\le (1+\varepsilon)\g(G)$. \end{quote}